awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 ## Migrating from a Relational Database to a DynamoDB Table<a name="CHAP_Target.DynamoDB.RDBMS2DynamoDB"></a>

 AWS DMS supports migrating data to DynamoDB’s scalar data types\.
-When migrating from a relational database like Oracle or MySQL to DynamoDB, you may want to restructure how you store this data\.
+When migrating from a relational database like Oracle or MySQL to DynamoDB, you might want to restructure how you store this data\.

 Currently AWS DMS supports single table to single table restructuring to DynamoDB scalar type attributes\.
-If you are migrating data into DynamoDB from a relational database table, you would take data from a table and reformat it into DynamoDB scalar data type attributes\.
-These attributes can accept data from multiple columns and you can map a column to an attribute directly\.
+If you are migrating data into DynamoDB from a relational database table, you take data from a table and reformat it into DynamoDB scalar data type attributes\.
+These attributes can accept data from multiple columns, and you can map a column to an attribute directly\.

 AWS DMS supports the following DynamoDB scalar data types: